ntop/PF_RING/doc/get_started/packages_installation.rst

 .. code-block:: console

-   systemctl start pf_ring
+   sudo systemctl start pf_ring

 Otherwise you can use the init.d script:

 .. code-block:: console

-   touch /etc/pf_ring/pf_ring.start
+   sudo touch /etc/pf_ring/pf_ring.start
-   /etc/init.d/pf_ring start
+   sudo /etc/init.d/pf_ring start

 You can check that the ZC driver is actually running with: